 In the sport where players are expected to call rules violations on themselves (see Brian Davis at the Verizon Heritage last April) Golf World apparently wants violations to be called only if a rules official sees it.

-Golf is played on a 150-acre field with players scattered all over it.
+Golf is played on a 150-acre arena with players scattered all over it.
 The actionable event in other sports takes place in an area about the size of your back yard and there are officials right there to make the call.

 Michelle Redman got it right when said why she told a rules official about Lisa McCloskey’s caddy violating a rule concerning riding in carts during a round.
 “I was fulfilling my obligation to protect the field.”